Strategies to Avoid FDA Detention:

 • Our labs use LC/MS-MS, ELISA, and other advanced instruments and validated methods to provide the accuracy you need to keep your shipments moving.

-• ISO 17025 accredited labs with robust quality-management systems.
+• ISO 17025-accredited labs with robust quality-management systems.

-• A rich history in seafood testing and FDA imports, providing insights help you navigate complex regulations with confidence.
+• A rich history in seafood testing and FDA imports, providing insights to help you navigate complex regulations with confidence.

 Antibiotic residue testing, particularly for chloramphenicol and nitrofurans, is more than a mere regulatory checkpoint – it’s a cornerstone of a trustworthy seafood business.
 By leveraging the capabilities of specialized laboratories, you can ensure you products sail smoothly into the U.S. market.